-- A. By Statute or Rule of Court. - B. Notice Not Prescribed.
-If the time for notice of hearing on a particular matter is not set forth in a statute or a rule of court, the time for notice of hearing must be thirty days.
-The provisions of Code of Civil Procedure section 1013 apply. - C. Will Contests.
+A. By Statute or Rule of Court.

+B. Notice Not Prescribed.
+If the time for notice of hearing on a particular matter is not set forth in a statute or a rule of court, the time for notice of hearing must be 30 days.
+The provisions of Code of Civil Procedure section 1013 apply.

+C. Will Contests.
 A probate summons must be presented by the contestant and issued by the court at the time of filing of a will contest.
-A will contest filed before admission of the will to probate constitutes an objection to the petition to admit the will, and the hearing on the petition to admit the will must be continued to a date no less than thirty days from the date of filing the will contest, in order to allow sufficient time to complete service in the will contest.
+A will contest filed before admission of the will to probate constitutes an objection to the petition to admit the will, and the hearing on the petition to admit the will must be continued to a date no less than 30 days from the date of filing the will contest, in order to allow sufficient time to complete service in the will contest.
 If all service, including personal service of the summons as required by law, is not completed by the date of the continued hearing on the petition to admit the will, contestant must appear ex parte at least two court days prior to the hearing to request additional time for service.
 If a continuance is granted ex parte and service is not thereafter completed prior to the continued hearing, the court at the hearing may further continue the matter or may impose sanctions.
-When service has been completed, the will contest will be set for trial or short cause hearing pursuant to these rules.
-The petition to admit the will may be continued until the date of trial or short cause hearing on the will contest.
+When service has been completed, the will contest will be set for trial or short cause hearing on the will contest.